-We are often asked about Spanish Bank Account numbers and what the codes are made up of, so here is a simple explanation of how to understand your Spanish bank account numbers.
+We are often asked about a Spanish Bank Account number and what the codes are made up of, so here is a simple explanation of how to understand your Spanish bank account number.
 Whether you are already living in Spain or are moving to Spain, it is a good idea to understand the different bank codes you may need.

 Spanish bank account numbers are made up of 20 digits.

 For example: 2100 2527 33 1234567890

 - 2100 is the name of the bank (ie. La Caixa)

 - 2527 is the branch code (ie. Mijas Pueblo)

 - 33 is the security code

 - 1234567890 is the 10 digit account number.